- Why this program?

-- To increase the quantity and quality of HIV prevention research targeting vulnerable ethnic minority populations.
+- To increase the quantity and quality of HIV and related (e.g., sexual and reproductive health, substance use) research targeting vulnerable, underserved U.S. populations (e.g., racial and ethnic minority groups).

-- To increase the number of minority group members among principal investigators funded by the NIH, CDC and other agencies.
+- To increase the diversity among principal investigators funded by the NIH.

 “Every aspect of my experience in the Visiting Professors program was extraordinarily helpful.
 The faculty at CAPS has vision and a deep sense of commitment to work with the Visiting Professors.
 The breadth of scholarly expertise in HIV and AIDS prevention along with a caring work ethic were core elements of the program.” -2006 Visiting Professor

 The Training Program for Scientists Conducting Research to Reduce HIV/STI Health Disparities program is designed for scientists in tenure-track positions or investigators in research institutes who have not yet obtained RO1 funding from the NIH or equivalent funding from another agency.
 We seek scientists conducting theory-driven, culturally specific HIV prevention research with minority communities.